-The electrical power supply that will be available is 460 volt, 25 amp, 3 phase, 60 Hertz AC for continuous service.
-The Defueling Water Cleanup System is used as a means of filtering the water being removed from the pressurizer.
+The electrical power supply that will be available is 460 volt.
+25 amp, 3 phase, 60 Hertz AC for continuous service.

+The Defueling Water Cleanup System is used as a means of returning water to the reactor vessel and provide water for agitation.